-Before I moved to Berlin in 2012, if I closed my eyes and thought about the city I would remember the videos I saw while I growing up in Brazil.
+Before I moved to Berlin in 2012, if I closed my eyes and thought about the city, I would remember the videos I saw while growing up in Brazil.
 Most of it was focused on the divided city and a mixture of punk rock and hedonism.
-But this West-Berlin in the 80s doesn’t exist anywhere besides some memories and on the videos that some people shot back them.
-This is what B-Movie is all about.

-B-Movie gives you a first person point of view of what West-Berlin in the 80s used to look and feel like.
-The movie is narrated by Mark Reeder, a musician and record producer responsible for discovering the teenage Paul van Dyk, and features a wide number of people, from Nick Cave to Tilda Swinton, who once cycled the Berlin Wall in Cycling The Frame.
+B-Movie gives you a first-person point of view of what West-Berlin in the 80s used to look and feel like.
+The movie is narrated by Mark Reeder, a musician and record producer responsible for discovering the teenage Paul van Dyk.
+It features a vast number of people, from Nick Cave to Tilda Swinton, who once cycled the Berlin Wall in Cycling The Frame.

 In 1986, (experimental filmmaker) Knut Hoffmeister organised a party behind the squatted Bethanien hospital in Kreuzberg to celebrate 25 years of the wall.
 Just like they did in ’81, they painted the wall white and used it as a screen for their Super 8 movies.
 This time they projected their movies right across the ‘death strip’ onto a house in East Berlin.
 There was no censorship, no regulations – everybody could do what he or she wanted.

-These are the words from the director Jörg A. Hoppe and shows a little piece of what you are going to be able to see on the cinemas from May 21th on.
+These are the words from the director Jörg A. Hoppe and shows a little piece of what you are going to be able to see on the cinemas from May 21st, 2015, onwards.